CLOSE X

 Prague Castle and Royal Palace

-Follow your Prague map and continue along U Lužického sem on your tour of the city, the street on which the shop is located, and you’ll reach Prague Castle in about 15 minutes.
-If you set out for the castle from across the river, you can reach it via Tram #22.
+Following your map, continue along U Lužického Semináře on your tour of the city, the street on which the shop is located, and you’ll reach Prague Castle in about 15 minutes.
+If you set out for the castle from across the river, you can get to it via Tram #22.
+(For tips on public transportation in and around Prague, including how to travel to the city from the airport, see Getting Around Prague).

-Once home to Holy Roman Emperor Rudolf II, the fairy-tale-looking complex includes churches, gardens, alleyways and the Royal residence.
-It is the largest ancient castle in the world.
-Inside its walls are the Old Royal Palace (the seat of Bohemian kings since the 11th century), St. George’s Basilica (the city’s most beautiful Romanesque monument) and numerous other buildings, including the beautiful St. Vitus Cathedral.
+Once home to Holy Roman Emperor Rudolf II, the fairy-tale-looking complex includes churches, gardens, alleyways, and the Royal residence.
+Also inside its walls are the Old Royal Palace (the seat of Bohemian kings since the 11th century), St. George’s Basilica (the city’s most beautiful Romanesque monument), and numerous other buildings, including the beautiful St. Vitus Cathedral.

 Much of the castle complex is free (although you must purchase a ticket to view the interiors).
 The guards change every hour, with special fanfare at noon.